thehackerwithin/illinois/_posts/2016-10-19-make-build-sys-f16.md

 [Mike Bostock](https://bost.ocks.org/mike/make/) says, "Makefiles are machine-readable documentation that make your workflow reproducible".
 He suggests using them for downloading data, processing data, and making plots.

+## CMake

+Katy will start with [the official CMake tutorial](https://cmake.org/cmake-tutorial/) and will then skim two examples of real-world CMake use (Cyclus and HDF5).

 ## Lightning Talks:

 ## Attendance